 After being cleaned and sorted, the leaves go through different types of processing depending on the type of tea they’re producing.

 For producing black tea, mesmerizingly green picked leaves to get ready to get tanned through a process of six steps including withering, cutting or rolling into strips, full fermentation, drying and sorting.

 In short, during withering some chemical reactions occur which enhances the aroma of the tea, fermentation enhances both the aroma and the colour, drying stops any chemical reaction in the leaves and prepares the leaves for packing.
 But prior to packing the leaves are classified into different groups in terms of quality.

 For producing white tea, leaves only have to go through withering and drying processes.

-Panfrying, rubbing, semi drying, full drying and sorting the leaves will give you the healthy green tea.
+Panfrying, rubbing, semi-drying, full drying and sorting the leaves will give you healthy green tea.
 The rubbing step of this process provides an oxidation environment for the leaves.

 For oolong tea production the leaves are withered, shook or rolled, short fermented, panfried and dried.